 The Sandwich Glass Museum, under the auspices of the Sandwich Historical Society, celebrates the rich history of Sandwich and its intimate link to the production of American-made glass.
 Located at the corner of Route 130 and Tupper Road and across from the Town Hall at 129 Main Street, the Museum houses an extensive collection of original Sandwich glass, a theater offering a multi-media presentation of what life was like in rural New England during the Industrial Revolution, and a glass furnace where visitors can watch molten glass blown and pressed into exquisite pieces of art.
 In addition, the Museum Shop offers an array of unique items for sale, including reproductions of original Sandwich glass designs, and contemporary art glass.

 The Museum is open daily from 9:30 AM to 5:00 PM from April through December.
 Abbreviated hours are offered in February and March.
 On Wednesdays throughout the summer and Saturdays in the fall, the Museum sponsors a walking tour through the village of Sandwich that highlights the town’s historic architecture from the colonial period to the early 20th century.
 We highly recommend a visit to this incredible tribute to the history of glassmaking in America.
-It’s just down the street from our Inn in West Barnstable, MA and the perfect outing for day on Cape Cod, rain or shine.
+It’s just down the street from our Inn and the perfect outing for day on Cape Cod, rain or shine.